 From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

-The data rate refers to the number of bits transmitted per unit of time and is decisive for the transmission quality of TV images.
+The data rate refers to the number of bits transmitted per unit of time and is decisive for the transmission quality of TV images or video content.
 It is stated in megabits per second (MBit/s).

 In line with the company’s hybrid approach, streaming measurement is performed both in the census measurement and in the Desktop Panel.
 This data includes structural information on persons (e.g. age, sex).
 The census and panel measurements are aligned in the calibration process (usage level adjustment).
 The Desktop Panel is composed of around 15,000 active panelists who allow their video-streaming usage to be measured via their private/personal PCs or notebooks/laptops.

 Digital receivers are auxiliary devices or modules integrated directly with the TV set for the reception of television and digitally broadcast radio programmes.
 Depending on the equipment, digital receivers can also receive other digital services.

 Digital television refers to the digital transmission of TV programmes.
 In digital transmission, conventional (analog) video and audio are converted into a binary code (0s and 1s).
 Unlike analog transmission, however, not every individual picture is transmitted in full, but only the part that actually changes from frame to frame.
 Thanks to the method of data compression (e.g. mpeg), more digital than analog programmes can be transmitted at each frequency.
 A digital receiver is needed to receive digital video and audio signals.